Ensemble Value Functions for Efficient Exploration in Multi-Agent Reinforcement Learning: Ensemble Value Functions for Multi-Agent Exploration

-In this section, we present ensemble value functions for multi-agent exploration (EMAX), a general framework to leverage ensembles of value functions for improved exploration and stable optimisation in value-based MARL.
-Following the intuition that the disagreement of value estimates, given by the standard deviation of value estimates across the ensemble, indicates the degree of required cooperation and exploration of states and actions, agents follow a UCB policy to guide their exploration.
-To stabilise the optimisation, low variance target estimates are computed across the ensemble.
-In the following, we define the training of ensembles of value functions for IDQN, its integration into value decomposition methods such as VDN and QMIX, and describe the exploration and evaluation policies of EMAX. \Cref{fig:emax} illustrates the architecture of our approach.
+In this section, we present \h{ensemble value functions for multi-agent exploration} (EMAX), a general framework that trains an ensemble of value functions for each agent in value-based MARL.
+Formally, each agent $i$ trains an ensemble of $K$ value functions $\{Q^k_i\}_{k=1}^K$ with $Q^k_i$ being parameterised by $\theta^k_i$ and conditioned on agent $i$'s local observation history.
+EMAX leverages these ensembles of value functions to guide the exploration of agents and stabilise their optimisation. \Cref{fig:emax:emax} illustrates the exploration policy as well as the value and target estimation of EMAX.
+We provide pseudocode for EMAX in \Cref{app:sec:emax:pseudocode}.\footnote{Appendices are available at \url{https://arxiv.org/abs/2302.03439}.} In the following, we denote the average and standard deviation across the ensemble of value functions of agent $i$ with parameters $\theta_i = \{\theta^k_i\}_{k=1}^K$ as follows: \textbf{Exploration policy:} EMAX follow a UCB policy using the average and standard deviation of value estimates across the ensemble:

-\textbf{Independent target computation:} In the case of independent learning with ensemble value functions, each agent $i$ trains an ensemble of $K$ value functions $\{Q^k_i\}_{k=1}^K$ with $Q^k_i$ being parameterised by $\theta^k_i$.
-Each value function is conditioned on agent $i$'s local observation-action history.
-For the following, we define the average and standard deviation of value estimates across the ensemble of agent $i$: